President Donald Trump has pulled the U.S. out of the Paris Climate Agreement

 The European Union sounded a similar note and pledged that "The Paris Agreement will endure.
 The world can continue to count on Europe for global leadership in the fight against climate change."

+The U.N Secretary General's office issued a statement that called the decision "a major disappointment for global efforts to reduce greenhouse gas emissions and promote global security".

-Trump campaigned on stopping that funding, and has taken multiple steps to dismantle the Obama administration's legacy on climate change — including rolling back domestic legislation like the Clean Power Plan, which sought to reduce carbon pollution from power plants.
+During Trump campaigned on stopping funding to the United Nations Green Climate Fund, and has taken multiple steps to dismantle the Obama administration's legacy on climate change — including rolling back domestic legislation like the Clean Power Plan, which sought to reduce carbon pollution from power plants.

 READ: Here's What Happens If Trump Leaves The Paris Climate Agreement